-- To receive Health Home services, a Medicaid eligible participants must have at least one chronic condition and be at risk for a second condition. - A PRISM risk score of 1.5 or greater identifies those participants expected to have high costs in the future due to their chronic conditions. - The Tribe must identify participants that may be eligible for Health Home services to HCA or the Lead entity so that HCA can enroll the participants in the Health Home program.
+- To receive Health Home services, a Medicaid eligible client must have at least one chronic condition and be at risk for a second condition. - A PRISM risk score of 1.5 or greater identifies those clients expected to have high costs in the future due to their chronic conditions. - The tribe must identify clients that may be eligible for Health Home services to HCA or the Lead entity so that HCA can enroll the clients in the Health Home program.